lucaschultz/webtech-symfony/README.md

 - [Symfony Forms](https://symfony.com/doc/current/forms.html) used for forms in the application.
 - [Tailwind Form Theme](https://symfony.com/doc/current/form/tailwindcss.html)
-  we might wanna use this to style the forms?
+  we based our form styles on this theme.
 - [TailwindUI](https://tailwindcss.com/plus/ui-blocks/marketing) used as
   inspiration for the user interface.
 - [Symfony Database Docs](https://symfony.com/doc/current/doctrine.html) used